pbo-dpb/PEAT--OEDP/public/note_en.md

 ## Notes related to the treatment of specific departments

-Due to differences in reporting between disaggregated and aggregated personnel expenditures some departments have been combined:
+Due to differences in reporting between disaggregated and aggregated personnel expenditures some departments have been combined or certain years have been excluded:

 1. **Public Safety Canada:** includes the Civilian Review and Complaints Commission for the Royal Canadian Mounted Police, the Office of the Correctional Investigator of Canada, and the Royal Canadian Mounted Police External Review Committee for all surveyed years.
 2. **Veterans Affairs Canada:** includes the Veterans Review and Appeal Board for all surveyed years.